AJMC2002/intermusic/README.md

 # intermusic
-Some music from around the world.
+Website with some music from around the world.
+Made using Vue with Typescript.

 # Usage